Photos powered by Google

 State avg total staffing: 3.6 hrs/resident/day

-administrator departed in past year
+administrators departed in past year

 State avg: 46.5%